SFBurning/44a/README.md

 (Mostly) works with openFrameworks 0.9 on OSX 10.11, with CLion 1.2.

 ## Credits
 All the cmake credit goes to kureta (https://gist.github.com/kureta/b764cb130dafb91375d6).
-He's put in a lot of effort to get it working smoothly.
+He/she's put in a lot of effort to get it working smoothly.
 Kudos @kureta!

 Forked from @judepereia's '44a' project file, and updated for partial compatibility with of 0.9.
 Thanks, Jude!